-Touching, petting, or cuddling your puppy will reassure it and calm the anxiety.
+Touching, petting, or cuddling your puppy will reassure and calm the anxiety.
 What’s more, there’s a strong possibility that the lack of contact is what’s causing the stress.
 Giving your pup some much-needed attention is an easy fix.

 Overall, exercise is an excellent answer to the question of how to calm puppies.
 When stressed or anxious, puppies can become quite tense.
-A long walk or a run can burn off some tension and leave both you and the pup feeling much better.
+A long walk or a run can burn off some tension and leave you and the pup feeling much better.

 Change the focus

 Don’t make your puppy fear the crate by turning it into a punishment.
-Instead, calmly lead your pup to the crate, put it in, and give it a treat.
+Instead, calmly lead your pup to the box, put it in, and give it a treat.
 Petit for a bit, and then withdraw to allow your puppy to collect itself.

 How to calm puppies in new situations

-Be the change you want to see in your puppy
+Be the change you want to see in your puppy.

 However, sometimes we can’t introduce new stimuli in a controlled environment.
-When confronted with something new, our puppies can react fearfully, defensively, actively or calmly.
+When confronted with something new, our puppies react fearfully, defensively, actively, or calmly.
 Of course, the end goal is to teach them to respond to new situations calmly.
 To achieve that, we have to use positive reinforcement.
 Award only the behavior you want your puppy to embrace.

 A few parting words

 How to calm puppies?
 Not easily, that’s for sure!
-However, with a bit of persistence, perseverance, and a few tricks up your sleeve, we’re sure you’ll do just fine.
-Puppies bring so much joy in our lives, but in order to keep both them and us as joyous as possible, we have to pay attention to training.
+However, with some persistence, perseverance, and a few tricks, we’re sure you’ll do just fine.
+Puppies bring so much joy in our lives, but to keep them and us as joyous as possible, we must pay attention to training.

 Calming an excited, stressed, afraid, or hyperenergetic puppy is an uphill battle.
 But the wagging tail and calm demeanor waiting at the top of that hill are more than worth it.